eclipse-vertx/vert.x/js_web_tutorial.md

 SockJS is a technology which allows a full-duplex WebSocket-like connection between browsers and servers, even if the browser or network doesn't support websockets.

-You can create a SockJS server manually in the Vert.x API (see the core manual for more information on this), but the Web-Server module contains bridge functionality built in, so we're just going to tell it to activate the bridge.
+You can create a SockJS server manually in the Vert.x API (see the core manual for more information on this), but the web-server module contains bridge functionality built in, so we're just going to tell it to activate the bridge.
 This is done in the configuration we specify to the web server.

 Edit the web server configuration so it looks like: